-This Melville store is located at 27 Boxes – which is an outing in itself.
+From 27 Boxes to 1 Fox, Von Pickartz is the place to get your syrup traps on (that's what waffles are).
 The waffles are very affordable and made with real brioche dough.
-Brioche is a versatile dough that is used for buns, breads, rolls and in this instance, waffles.
-It’s rich and buttery but not too sweet, so that it can be used for both sweet and savoury dishes.
-Their menu offers Liege waffles with caramelized sugar that slides beautifully across those crispy golden waffle squares.
-The russet hued delights come in the Goldilocks sizes – petite, original to extra large – including a stuffed dough option.
-My knees begin to buckle at the thought of the unique toppings, such as Turkish delight, macadamia nougat and honeycomb to name but a few.
-Served in a little box you can choose to sit outside and watch the world go by as your worries slowly dissipate under a veil of heavenly crispness.
-It’s perfect for a casual Saturday, Sunday, Monday – Friday treat.
+Brioche is rich and buttery but not too sweet, so it can be used for both sweet and savoury dishes.
+Their menu offers Liege waffles with caramelised sugar that slides beautifully across those crispy golden squares.
+The russet-hued delights come in the Goldilocks sizes: petite, original and extra large, including a stuffed dough option.
+Unique toppings include Turkish delight, macadamia nougat and honeycomb, to name but a few.
+Served in a little box, you can choose to sit outside and watch the world go by as your worries slowly dissipate under a veil of heavenly crispness.

 The beyond beautiful and tasty bubble waffles come in nine different flavours, with options like the Bees Knees with vanilla ice cream, chocolate honeycomb and caramel sauce; the Toffee Apple with double caramel ice cream, green apple chunks and candied nuts; and the Wimbledon with vanilla ice cream, strawberries, crushed meringue, cream and chocolate sauce.